smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       description: "Describes the realtime position of the vehicle corresponding to this observation.
 SameAs:'vehicle' field from GTFS Realtime message-FeedEntity(https://developers.google.com/transit/gtfs-realtime/reference#message-feedentity)"
       properties:
         congestion_level:
-          description: 'Property.
-Describes the congestion level that is affecting this vehicle.
+          description: 'Describes the congestion level that is affecting this vehicle.
 ENUM [UNKNOWN_CONGESTION_LEVEL, RUNNING_SMOOTHLY, STOP_AND_GO, CONGESTION, SEVERE_CONGESTION]'
           type: string
+          x-ngsi:
+            type: Property
         current_status:
-          description: "Property.
-Describes the status of the vehicle w.r.t the stop corresponding to this observation ENUM: [INCOMING_AT, STOPPED_AT, IN_TRANSIT_TO].
+          description: "Describes the status of the vehicle w.r.t the stop corresponding to this observation ENUM: [INCOMING_AT, STOPPED_AT, IN_TRANSIT_TO].
 SameAs:'current_status' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
           type: string
+          x-ngsi:
+            type: Property
         current_stop_sequence:
-          description: "Property.
-Gives the stop sequence index of the current stop.
+          description: "Gives the stop sequence index of the current stop.
 This is determined by considering current_status, if current_status is missing IN_TRANSIT_TO is assumed.
 SameAs:'current_stop_sequence' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
           type: number
+          x-ngsi:
+            type: Property
         occupancy_status:
-          description: 'Property.
-The degree of passenger occupancy for the vehicle.
+          description: 'The degree of passenger occupancy for the vehicle.
 ENUM [EMPTY, MANY_SEATS_AVAILABLE, FEW_SEATS_AVAILABLE, STANDING_ROOM_ONLY, CRUSHED_STANDING_ROOM_ONLY, FULL, NOT_ACCEPTING_PASSENGERS, NO_DATA_AVAILABLE, NOT_BOARDABLE]'
           type: string
+          x-ngsi:
+            type: Property
         stop_id:
-          description: Property.
-Unique ID assigned to the stop corresponding to this observation.
+          description: Unique ID assigned to the stop corresponding to this observation
           type: string
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     vehicleType:
-      description: 'Describes the type of vehicle corresponding to this observation, could be hopper, compactor, tipper, dumper in case of solid waste management vehicles, BRT mini bus, BRT bus, city bus in case of ITMS vehicles, Ambulance, Fire tender, Police van etc, in case of emergency vehicles and Moped/Scooter, Motor Cycle,  Autorickshaw, Private car/ Jeep car, Tempo, Bus, E-Moped/E-Scooter/E-Motor Cycle, Public motor in case of vehicle registration.'
+      description: 'Describes the type of vehicle corresponding to this observation, could be hopper, compactor, tipper, dumper in case of solid waste management vehicles, BRT mini bus, BRT bus, city bus in case of ITMS vehicles, Ambulance, Fire tender, Police van etc, in case of emergency vehicles and Moped/Scooter, Motor Cycle,  Autorickshaw, Private car/ Jeep car, Tempo, Bus, E-Moped/E-Scooter/E-Motor Cycle, Public motor in case of vehicle registration'
       enum:
         - agriculturalVehicle
         - ambulance